Unboxing Tree Ensembles for interpretability: a hierarchical visualization tool and a multivariate optimal re-built tree: MIRET : a Multivariate Interpretable REbuilt optimal Tree

 We embed information derived from the $TE$ both in the constraints and in the objective function of the model \texttt{MIRET}.
-In particular, we use \begin{itemize} \item the proximity measure $m_{ik}$ among samples $x^i,x^k$; \item the frequency $f_{d,j}$ of each feature $j$ at each level $d$; \item the probability $p^i$ of the $TE$ class prediction $\widehat y^i$, \end{itemize} and we report here the definitions needed.
+In particular, we use \begin{itemize} \item the proximity measure $m_{ik}$ among samples $x^i,x^k$; \item the frequency $f_{d,j}$ of each feature $j$ at each level $d$; \item the probability $p^i$ of the $TE$ class prediction $\widehat y^i$,